 Accelerated programs are also available that allow you to complete the program in as little as one year, but are faced-paced and rigorous.

-Accreditation is critical for any education institute as it certifies that the school and its curriculum meet the appropriate standards and qualifications outlined by the U.S. Department of Education and/or the Council for Higher Education accreditation.
+Accreditation is critical for any educational institution as it certifies that the school and its curriculum meet the appropriate standards and qualifications outlined by the U.S. Department of Education and/or the Council for Higher Education accreditation.

 Choosing a school that is accredited is extremely important as it gives degrees credibility and is valued by employers.